Bias/Hate Crimes FAQ for Students

 - Come to the Department of Public Safety and speak to a public safety supervisor

 - Tell any member of the University staff in any office on campus.
-Staff in Residential Life, Multicultural Affairs and Student Involvement can assist you.
+Staff in Residential Life, Multicultural Affairs, Student Involvement, and your campus Dean of Students will assist you.

-- If you live on campus, tell staff where you live: your resident assistant, first year mentor, resident director.
+- If you live on campus, tell staff where you live: your resident assistant, first year mentor, or your resident director;

-- If you are a commuter, tell your commuter assistant/commuter first year mentor.
+- If you are a commuter, contact your commuter assistant/commuter first year mentor or Commuter Student Services at Rose Hill

 These reports will be shared with both Public Safety and the Dean of Students for your campus and staff from these offices and student life will respond to assist you.